scikit-hep/awkward/docs-sphinx/user-guide/how-to-use-header-only-layoutbuilder.md

 Three phases of using Layout Builder
 ------------------------------------

-1. <b>Constructing a Layout Builder:</b> from variadic templates.
+1. *Constructing a Layout Builder:* from variadic templates.
 (It is implicit template instantiation).
-2. <b>Filling the Layout Builder:</b> while repeatedly walking over the raw pointers within the LayoutBuilder.
+2. *Filling the Layout Builder:* while repeatedly walking over the raw pointers within the LayoutBuilder.
-3. <b>Taking the data out to user allocated buffers:</b> Then user can pass them to Python if they want.
+3. *Taking the data out to user allocated buffers:* Then user can pass them to Python if they want.

 Example
 -------